Inherited Craziness

 John Oxford (bap.
 26 Dec 1777), son of Henry and Mary Oxford, married Elizabeth Lang (bap.
 24 Aug 1778 in Stoke Damerel), daughter of James Lang and Mary Smart, on 4 Sep 1803 at Charles Church, Plymouth.

-John and Elizabeth had at least the following five children, all baptised at Plymouth, Charles the Martyr (Charles Church, Plymouth):
+John and Elizabeth had at least the following children, all baptised at Plymouth, Charles the Martyr (Charles Church, Plymouth):

 2. John Lang Oxford b.
 29 Nov 1807, bap.
-6 Jan 1808.
+6 Jan 1808

 3. Elizabeth Ann Mills Oxford b.
 22 Aug 1808, bap.
 27 Aug 1809.
-Died, aged 12, and was buried at Charles Church, Plymouth on 15 May 1820.
+Died, aged 12, and was buried at Charles Church, Plymouth on 15 May 1820

 4. Henry Lang Oxford b.
 13 Aug 1810, bap.
-28 Oct 1810.
+28 Oct 1810

 5. Mary Amelia Oxford b.
 29 Nov 1811, bap.
 15 Jun 1817.
-Baptism lists her as Mary Emilia (sic) and John's occupation as Shipwright.
+Baptism lists her as Mary Emilia (sic) and John's occupation as Shipwright

 Elizabeth Oxford died, in Stoke Damerel, on 22 Dec 1845 (1845 D Quarter in STOKE DAMEREL Volume 09 Page 262) and was buried, in the parish of Stoke Damerel, on 26 Dec 1845.
 Her age, estimated to 60 (she was 67), is likely just a wild guess by the overseers.
 Her residence at the time of death was 'Workhouse'.
 "Until the National Health Service was established in 1948, the Workhouse Infirmary was one of the few places where medical care could be obtained free of charge.
 As a result, many babies were born in the Workhouse and many older people ended their days there."
 [SourceInside Plymouth's dismal Workhouses which housed the poor and disabled.